San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - The 49ers have covered the spread twice this season when favored by 3.5 points or more (in six chances).

-- San Francisco has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).
+- San Francisco's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- The 49ers average 24.6 points per game, comparable to the 24.2 per outing the Vikings allow.
+- The 49ers rack up 24.6 points per game, comparable to the 24.2 per matchup the Vikings allow.

-- San Francisco is 3-2 against the spread and 4-1 overall this season when the team puts up more than 24.2 points.
+- When San Francisco records more than 24.2 points, it is 3-2 against the spread and 4-1 overall.

-- San Francisco is 1-2 against the spread and 2-1 overall when the team totals over 378.9 yards.
+- When San Francisco picks up more than 378.9 yards, the team is 1-2 against the spread and 2-1 overall.

-- The 49ers have turned the ball over 14 times this season, two more turnovers than the Vikings have forced (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Vikings.